Detailed Information on Lukla’s Flight

 Most teahouses and local shops only accept Nepalese rupees (NPR).
 So, it is advisable to exchange your currency before the trek.

 Kathmandu is definitely the most reliable place to exchange money.
-We suggest you avoid the money exchange center at Kathmandu Airport.
+We suggest you avoid the money exchange centre at Kathmandu Airport.

 If you do not prefer to carry too much cash and wish to withdraw it via card in Nepal, you can do so from ATMs in Kathmandu.
 There are a few ATMs in Lukla and Namche Bazaar, but they aren’t as reliable.